DFEAGILEDEVOPS/cloud-platform-docs/docs/appendix1.rst

 Automation, Standardisation and Isolation
 -----------------------------------------

+Automation, standardization and isolation provide both speed and saftey.

     As technology advances, it reverses the characteristics of every situation again and again.
 The age of automation is going to be the age of 'do it yourself.'

     -- Marshall McLuhan